MPAGS-CPP-2022/mpags-day-2-lugrazet/src/README.md

 work, but not tested.

-To build from a clone of this repository, open a terminal window and change directory into that holding this README.
+To build from a clone of this repository, open a terminal window and change directory into /build.
 Then run:
 ```
+$ cmake ../src
-$ ./build/make
+$ make
-$ ./build/mpags-cipher <options>
+$ ./mpags-cipher <options>

 If no input file is supplied, `mpags-cipher` will wait for user input
 from the keyboard until RETURN followed by CTRL-D are pressed.